Early life of Joseph Stalin: The Outfit's last heist and the national question: 1912–1913

 In January 1913, Stalin travelled to Vienna, where he stayed with the wealthy Bolshevik sympathiser Alexander Troyanovsky.
 He was in the city at the same time as Adolf Hitler and Josip Broz Tito, although he likely did not meet either of them at the time.
 There, he devoted himself to examining the 'national question' of how the Bolsheviks should deal with the various national and ethnic minorities living in the Russian Empire.
-Lenin had wanted to attract these minorities to the Bolshevik cause and to offer them the right of succession from the Russian state; at the same time, he hoped that they would not take up this offer and would want to remain part of a future Bolshevik-governed Russia.
+Lenin had wanted to attract these minorities to the Bolshevik cause and to offer them the right of secession from the Russian state; at the same time, he hoped that they would not take up this offer and would want to remain part of a future Bolshevik-governed Russia.
 Stalin had not been able to read German, but had been assisted in studying German texts by writers like Karl Kautsky and Otto Bauer by fellow Bolshevik Nikolai Bukharin.
 He finished the article, which was titled Marxism and the National Question.
 Lenin was very happy with it, and in a private letter to Maxim Gorky he referred to Stalin as the "wonderful Georgian".
 According to Montefiore, this was "Stalin's most famous work".

 The article was published in March 1913 under the pseudonym of "K. Stalin", a name he had been using since 1912.
 This name derived from the Russian language word for steel (stal), and has been translated as "Man of Steel".
 It was—according to Service—an "unmistakably Russian name".
 Montefiore suggested that Stalin stuck with this name for the rest of his life because it had been used on the article which established his reputation within the Bolshevik movement.